 Just 4 km from the village and at 1,000m of altitude, surrounded by an exuberant landscape, is the Romanesque chapel of Our Lady of Muskilda, and 14 km away down the Larrau road, are the Abodi cross-country skiing slopes. (read more)

 The capital of the valley is also worth a visit.
 Surrounded by pastures and watered by the Salazar trout river, it still retains the charm of high-mountain villages, with traditional farmhouses with 2 or 3 floors, made from stone and wood and topped off with smoking chimneys and roofs with red flat tiles. (read more)

 The D.O.
 Roncal cheese, the traditional and hearty shepherd’s dish of ‘migas’, fried trout with ham, game meat, spring lamb and springtime mushrooms such as the perretxiko variety, or autumn mushrooms, are some of the mouth-watering options.
 What’s more, excellent cold-cuts and sausages such as chistorra and longaniza, and organic local products such as potatoes, colt and lamb round off these valley delights.
 To finish off the meal, there’s nothing quite as digestive as a copica of pacharán, the Navarran liquor par excellence.

 Hiking and mountain biking are commonly practised sports in the area.
-In the Belagua valley you can also enjoy cross-country skiing and snow-shoeing, and in the Salazar valley there are themed guided tours and itineraries through the Irati Forest by segway and 4x4.
+In the Larra-Belagua valley and in Salazar you can also enjoy cross-country skiing and snow-shoeing, and in the Salazar valley there are themed guided tours and itineraries through the Irati Forest by 4x4.